gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

      potentially impact applications.

-   * An on-path attacker can reflect the authenticated part of a SCTP packet back to the sender as well as replaying chunks.
+   * An on-path attacker can reflect the authenticated part of a SCTP packet back to the sender as well as replaying data and control chunks.

    This specification defines the following changes compared with RFC
    6083: